 With so many businesses shifting to an online presence, finding the best ways to target and market to an audience in an effective way can be a bit harrowing for a newcomer.
 However, understanding how to create a content strategy has become essential.
 Even so, those who have been in the marketing industry for a long time can have a hard time trying to target the right market.
 As attitudes shift and feelings change about certain techniques or methods.

-Content strategies are not the same as they used to be
+Content Strategy are not the same as they used to be

 Years ago, black hat SEO was an effective, albeit shady method of gaining website traffic.
 For those looking for “clicks”, it was a way to get eyes on the content.

 Nowadays, the focus is on legitimate traffic aimed to get actual eyes on your content and staying on your content.
 Here are some tips for creating an effective and useful content strategy to get visitors to your site and keeping them there.

 The first step in creating an effective content strategy is understanding you NEED a content strategy.
 Over half of businesses with an online presence don’t have a documented content strategy.
 That means these businesses often simply rely on luck and chance to get traffic to their site.

 Goal setting will make the process easier

 - Once you’ve discovered you need a strategy for content, the next step is to figure out what your goal is.
 You can do this through a mission statement that helps you figure out what is important to your business and what isn’t.

 - This should pinpoint your target audience, the content you’ll use to reach your target audience.
 Furthermore, it is then possible to then determine how your audience will benefit from what you are offering.